zacht1/Password-Manager/README.md

 - As a user, I want to be able to edit any account information of an account card
 - As a user, I want to be able to copy a password to the clipboard without using ctrl+c
 - As a user, I want MyPasswordManager to generate strong passwords of any length for me

+## Phase 2 User Stories
+- As a user, I want to be able to load my password manager from file when I give the correct password
+- As a user, I want my password manager to automatically save to file when I close the application